-You21 have requested that we audit the financial statements of ABC Company, which comprise the balance sheet as at December 31, 20X1, and the income statement, statement of changes in equity and cash flow statement for the year then ended, and a summary of significant accounting policies and other explanatory information.
+You have requested that we audit the financial statements of ABC Company, which comprise the statement of financial position as at 31 December 20X1, and the statement of comprehensive income, statement of changes in equity and statement of cash flows for the year then ended, and notes to the financial statements, including a summary of significant accounting policies.
 We are pleased to confirm our acceptance and our understanding of this audit engagement by means of this letter.
-Our audit will be conducted with the objective of our expressing an opinion on the financial statements.